zeppe-lin/zeppe-lin.github.io/codebook/codebook.md

 ### 3.6.
 Conclusion

 Congratulations, Captain!
-You've navigated every key step—from preparing our pkgsrc repositories and building the core system to finalizing assets, publishing announcements, and completing post-release tasks.
+You've navigated every key step -- from preparing our pkgsrc repositories and building the core system to finalizing assets, publishing announcements, and completing post-release tasks.
 By sticking to this guide, you're ensuring each